For Court Hearings During COVID-19 Pandemic

 - Factums are also to be uploaded in Word format.

-- In accordance with Rule 4.05.3(6), document names must set out (a) the document type, (b) the type of party submitting the document, (c) the name of the party submitting the document, and (d) the date on which the document was created or signed, in the format DD-MMM-YYYY (e.g. 12-JAN-2021).
-Examples of documents typically filed in the Divisional Court labelled in accordance with this direction are set out in Appendix A. Document names must not include firm specific naming conventions, abbreviations or file numbers.
+- In accordance with Rule 4.05.3(6), document names must set out (a) the document type, (b) the type of party submitting the document, (c) the name of the party submitting the document, and (d) the date on which the document was created or signed, in the format DD-MMM-YYYY (e.g., 12-JAN-2021).
+Examples of documents typically filed in the Divisional Court labelled in accordance with this direction are set out in Appendix B. Document names must not include firm specific naming conventions, abbreviations, or file numbers.

 - Pages should be numbered sequentially within each PDF document.